masottile/RestaurantDB/Team.md

 - `YelpDB`, `datatypes`, `k-means`, `YelpDBServer`, `Client` (and all other clients)
 - `ServerTests`, `YelpDBTests`, `MoreYelpDBTests`, `QueryTests`, looked over other tests
 - visualizer for k-means, testing the server from command line
-- Part III and IV
+- Part III and IV, server implementation of Part V

 ### Maria: